Getting started

 Is Android supported?

 Yes.
 You can build cross-platform apps for iOS and Android from the same codebase.
-Preview on Android devices with Expo Go.
+Preview on an Android Emulator in your Workspace or on an Android device with Expo Go.
 Publishing to Google Play can be done manually.

 What about servers and databases?